markstringer-dti/markstringer-dti.github.io/README.md

 ## Update History

+Updated 12th April 2021 - "Working software.
+Start with the tiniest thing that you can possibly imagine and then push it in the right direction."

 Updated 11th April 2021 - "Putting working software in the hands of users changes your project completely - in a good way."

 Updated 10th April 2021 - "How are you gonna keep them down on the farm once they've seen the early demo of your document management system."